-OpenDyslexic Font: Does It Actually Make Reading Easier?
+OpenDyslexic Font: Does It Actually Help?
+(Honest Review)

-An honest review of OpenDyslexic — what it does, who it helps, and whether it's worth using.
-Plus alternatives that might work better.
+OpenDyslexic promises to fix reading — but does it?
+An honest look at what it does, who it genuinely helps, and 3 alternatives that often work better.

 OpenDyslexic is probably the most well-known font designed for people with reading difficulties.
 It's free, open-source, and available on most platforms.
 But does it actually help?